 Milkshakes are a classic American frosty treat.
-A creamy combination of ice cream and milk, they're served at diners and dairy shops, including fast food favorites like Dairy Queen and Sonic.
+A creamy combination of ice cream and milk, they're served at diners and dairy shops, including fast-food favorites like Dairy Queen, Burger King, and Sonic.
 And while they're a delicious treat to order alongside your burger, you can easily make them at home and save a few dollars.
 All you need are a few simple ingredients and a blender.

 With a bit of cookie crunch, rich chocolate sauce, and creamy texture, it's no wonder that people are so fond of this flavorful Oreo milkshake.
 Serve with a colorful straw.

-- 10 Oreo cookies (or other chocolate sandwich cookie; reserve 2 for garnish)
+8 Oreo cookies (or other chocolate sandwich cookies)

 Gather the ingredients.

-Place the vanilla ice cream, milk, 8 of the Oreo cookies, and the chocolate sauce in a blender and puree until smooth.
+Place the vanilla ice cream, milk, 8 Oreo cookies, and the chocolate sauce in a blender and puree until smooth.

-Crush the remaining Oreo cookies by placing them in a zip-top plastic bag and pounding on them a few times with a rolling pin until they crumble.
+Crush the remaining 2 Oreo cookies for the garnish by placing them in a zip-close plastic bag and pounding on them a few times with a rolling pin until they crumble.

 Pour the milkshakes into 2 tall glasses and top each with the crushed Oreo cookie crumbs.
 Garnish with a straw.

-- You can use whatever milk you want for this recipe, from 1% to whole, but we find that the creaminess of whole milk makes it the best.
+- You can use whatever milk you want for this recipe, from 1 percent to whole, but we find that the creaminess of whole milk makes it the best.
 It’s a milkshake, after all.

 - You can also make this recipe non-dairy and vegan since Oreos do not contain milk as an ingredient.
 Use a creamy vegan ice cream (made with coconut milk or another non-dairy milk) and dairy-free milk.
 You may want to reduce the amount of milk since non-dairy ice creams are sometimes less thick than traditional ice creams.
-Double-check that your chocolate sauce doesn't contain milk, too.
+Double check your chocolate sauce ingredients for milk.